petanidata/petanidata/README.md

 ### Hey there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-Hi, I'm Rima Nurkholifah, a technology enthusiast 🚀 from Indonesia.
+I'm Rima Nurkholifah, a technology enthusiast 🚀 from Indonesia.
 Currently, I am studying as a third-year student at the School of Vocational Studies, majoring in Informatics Management at the IPB University.
 Beside's programming, I enjoy eating food and traveling.

 **Talking about Personal Stuffs:**